 Vibrant Tasty Green Beans Recipe

 This is one of my favorite ways to cook green beans - five ingredients, one skillet.
-I know some of you are married to your traditional way of cooking green beans but if you are in the market for a new version, one that doesn't involve cooking the green beans beyond recognition, give this recipe a go.
+Now I know some of you are married to your traditional way of cooking green beans, but, if you are in the market for a new version, give this recipe a go.
 It is easy enough that you could conceivably do a test run before Thanksgiving if you like.
 I cook green beans a couple times a week during certain seasons, and this version with its slightly quirky combination of ingredients is one I come back to over and over.
 It is light and bright, healthy and delicious.
-I simply cook a bunch of chopped leeks until they are golden and a bit crunchy, toss in some chopped dill, and then add the green beans.
-Do your best to not overcook them and you are all set.
+I simply cook a bunch of chopped leeks (or scallions) until they are golden and a bit crunchy, toss in some chopped dill, and then add the green beans.
+Do your best to not overcook them and you're all set.

 While I've written this recipe as more of a side dish - you can easily bump it up to main dish status.
 I sometimes use the dilled green beans to fill omelettes (along with a bit of goat cheese).
 Alternately, you might toss some tofu, tempeh or seitan into the skillet (sauteed until nicely browned or golden ahead of time) along with the green beans.
 Or you could make a main dish salad by serving the beans over lightly dressed butter lettuce.
 Plenty of directions to take this one.